h4mmad/CSE241-Project-Prototype/README.md

 The mobile UI was designed as part of a food bank app project that would help the hungry and needy.

-It also reduces food wastage.

-And promotes social work, as people are encouraged to volunteer.
+It also reduces food wastage and promotes social work, as people are encouraged to volunteer.

 ![Alt text](mobile_ui/1.jpg)